remotion-dev/remotion/packages/docs/docs/parametrized-rendering.md

 A schema can be defined and validated.
 </li>
 <li>
-In absence of data, default props can be edited in the Remotion Preview.
+In absence of data, default props can be edited in the Remotion Studio.
 </li>
 </ul>
 <Step>2</Step> <strong>Input props</strong> may be specified when rendering a video to override the default props.<br/>